 You will next be brought to the submission interface, where you may upload a document, enter a message to send to journalists, or both.
-You can only submit one document at a time, so you may want to combine several files into a zip archive if necessary.
+You can only submit one document at a time, so you may want to combine several files into a ZIP archive if necessary.
 The maximum submission size is currently 500MB.
 If the files you wish to upload are over that limit, we recommend that you send a message to the journalist explaining this, so that they can set up another method for transferring the documents.

 When your submission is ready, click Submit.

-page you can make another submission or view responses to your previous
+After clicking Submit, a confirmation page should appear, showing that your message and/or documents have been sent successfully.
+On this page you can make another submission or view responses to your previous messages.

 Continuing the Conversation¶